Trying to land some writing jobs, and stumbled upon this freelancing platform? You might be wondering: is Writers Work a scam?

 What is Writers Work

-I’m going to start off with what users are saying in their reviews of this Writers Work platform:
+I’m going to start off in an unconventional way: with what users are saying in their reviews of this Writers Work platform, so that we can get this out of the way.

 I found so many complaints about Writers Work, so I went on to check out their BBB (Better Business Bureau) rating, and as it turns out, they are an F grade, which is the lowest, you can’t get any worse than that.